 Cocinar – to cook

-💡Tip: Write these words on cards or Post-its and stick them on objects around your house to help you remember them.
+💡 Tip: Write these words on cards or post-its and stick them on objects in your home to help you remember them.

-🧠 Before the challenge... review these common Spanish words around the house!
+🧠 Before the challenge.... review these common Spanish words from around the house!

 Here’s a list of some of the most common objects and spaces in a home.
 You can add your own or search for synonyms based on your country or region.